 Welcome to the Visiting International Professor (VIP), Visiting International Scholar (VIS), or University Mentorship (UM) Program at Brock University!

-This guide is designed to answer any and all questions that you may have while adjusting to life at Brock University, St. Catharines and Canada.
-Click the appropriate tab below to find the information you seek.
+This guide is designed to answer any and all questions that you may have while adjusting to life at Brock University, St. Catharines, and Canada.
+Therefore, check out each topic below to learn more!

 You can find information about Off-Campus living, room rentals, and more here.

 During the summer, Brock University offers their residences for rental to international students and visitors.
 For more information, click here.

 There are other types of accommodations in St. Catharines and the area with varying rates.
 For specific information, please contact your place of interest.